Develop a strategy for risk communication and community engagement to support a successful contact tracing initiative.

 Contact tracing can only succeed if people accept it as an effective measure and participate when appropriate.

 The SECURE framework, outlined below, offers an effective risk communication and community engagement strategy.
-(See Vital Strategies Draft Communication Guidance for COVID-19 Contact Tracing for more information)
+(See Vital Strategies Communication Guidance for COVID-19 Contact Tracing for more information)

 1.a Support contact tracing corps and skilled contact tracers with training and other needs.